mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_ruby_guide.md

-This documentation apply to sdk vm XXXX_VERSION.
+This documentation applies to sdk vm XXXX_VERSION.

-The folder ruby_workspace is your workspace, you can't move it or rename it, but you can sym-link it if you want.
+The ruby_workspace folder is your workspace, you can't move it or rename it, but you can sym-link it if you want.

-## Project managment
+## Project management
-To manage projects, go to http://localhost:5000/ with your favourite browser (you shall use the is of the VM's host instead of 'localhost' in order to access through network).
+To manage projects, go to http://localhost:5000/ with your favourite browser (you should use the ip of the VM's host instead of 'localhost' in order to access it through the network).

-On this page, you can create/start/stop project then apply and reboot VM's ruby server to apply your modifications.
+On this page, you can create/start/stop a project then apply and reboot the VM's ruby server to apply your modifications.

 ## Project structure
- When you have created your project in the SDK Agents tab you will see a folder of the same name into your workspace, it's look like :
+ When you have created your project in the SDK Agents tab you will see a folder with the same name in your workspace, it looks like :

 * **initial.rb** : where your code adventure starts
-* **Gemfile** : where your put gems you need
+* **Gemfile** : where you put gems you need
-* **README.md** : where you explain what you do because documentation is mendatory
+* **README.md** : where you explain what you do because documentation is mandatory
 * **config/** : folder where you put your configuration
-* **cron_tasks/** : folder where you will put your cron task needed for your agent.
+* **cron_tasks/** : folder where you put the cron task needed for your agent.

-You will also find into your workspace a sdk_logs where you find your agent's logs and also servers logs.
+You will also find ib your workspace an sdk_logs with you find your agent's logs and also server's logs.

-To test your code, just modify your code and 'apply and reboot' onto the **http://localhost:5000/** web page.
+To test your code, just modify your code and 'apply and reboot' on the **http://localhost:5000/** web page.

-The com interface run onto the 5001 port.
+The com interface runs on port 5001.

-##### General guide-line :
+##### General guide-lines :

-* You receive the messages into the initial.rb, you shall include your code into some sub .rb file into the lib folder.
+* You receive the messages in the initial.rb, you shall include your code in a sub .rb file in the lib folder.
-* Do your agent stateless, global variables are stricly forbidden.
+* Do your agent stateless, global variables are strictly forbidden.
 * To configure the dynamic channel used by this agent, go and edit config/dynamic_channel.yml
 * If you need additional gems, edit the Gemfile and require them here
 * Remember to complete your README.md